marcelrojas/marcelrojas/README.md

 <h1>Marcel Rojas</h1>
-I`m a software and electronics engineer, designer, digital maketer, and administrator in progress based in Lechería, Anzoátegui, Venezuela.
+I am a software and electronics engineer, designer, digital maketer, and administrator in progress based in Lechería, Anzoátegui, Venezuela.

 ```sh
 github@marcelrojas:~$fastfetch